Lumorix-studios/Neo/README.md

 ## Architecture

-AgenticCoder combines a modern web frontend with a native application layer.
+NEO combines a modern web frontend with a native application layer.

 The frontend is built with React and TypeScript, providing a component-based architecture and a responsive user interface.
 Tauri connects the frontend to native functionality through Rust, providing a lightweight alternative to traditional Chromium-based desktop application frameworks.